6 Speed over perfection

 Optimise for speed

-Monitoring your experiment velocity is a foundational part of any good growth marketing strategy because an increase in velocity direct correlates with an increase in learning,
+Monitoring your experiment velocity is a foundational part of any good growth marketing strategy because an increase in velocity directly correlates with an increase in learning.

 Focus